alta3/linux-unattended-installation/readme.md

     `ls` and notice that only `initrd` is present.
 That is because initrd is a CPIO archivie file (NOT tar)
     `cpio -i < initrd` - This will unarchive the initrd file.
     `ll` will reveal a posix file system!
-    No look around, this is the filesystem that will boot in ramdisk, allowing the installation on the actual system harddrives.
-It should all make sense now, (at least it did for me.)
+    Now look around.
+This is the filesystem that will boot in ramdisk, permitting unfettered access to the harddrives.
+Hopefully it should all make sense now, (at least it did for me.)
+    `umount /dev/sdb1`  and continue!

 16. Find a test machine that is OK to be COMPLETELY rebuilt.
 Nothing will remain on this target machine.
 (You have been warned!)